Wjnnje/Python_for_data_analysis/README.md

 - the temperature
 - the humidity
 - the wind speed
 - the visibility
-- the dew point temperature
 - the solar radiation
 - the rainfall
 - the snowfall
-- the seasons
 - the holiday
 - the day
 - the month